 EuroWerks offers many advantages to service beyond the common Independent or Franchised “Quick Service” facilities.
-To attract the best of Technicians, EuroWerks placed significant investment in Factory tools for the diagnosis of the later model year MINI.
-The MINI like other cars manufactured after 1996 require special tools to diagnosis and interface with the myriad computer systems.
+To attract the best of Technicians, EuroWerks placed significant investment in Factory tools for the diagnosis of the later model year Mercedes.
+Most Mercedes manufactured after 1996 require special tools to diagnosis and interface with the myriad computer systems.
 Many shops are unable to perform the simplest of cursory service without these tools.

 Along with our attention to detail in the service of your automobile, you’ll discover a convenient community atmosphere.
 We offer pick up and delivery to the train station.
 We have established relation with Enterprise Rental Car service for those in need of unrestricted travel.
 Our technicians know the value of each and every customer whom visit EuroWerks and will provide Excellence in Service many have never experienced elsewhere.